awsdocs/amazon-athena-user-guide/doc_source/querying-iceberg-creating-tables.md

 Athena supports Iceberg's hidden partitioning\.
 For more information, see [Iceberg's hidden partitioning](https://iceberg.apache.org/docs/latest/partitioning/#icebergs-hidden-partitioning) in the Apache Iceberg documentation\.

-## Table Properties<a name="querying-iceberg-table-properties"></a>
+## Table properties<a name="querying-iceberg-table-properties"></a>

 This section describes table properties that you can specify as key\-value pairs in the `TBLPROPERTIES` clause of the `CREATE TABLE` statement\.
 Athena allows only a predefined list of key\-value pairs in the table properties for creating or altering Iceberg tables\.
 The following tables show the table properties that you can specify\.
-For more information about the compaction options, see [Optimizing Iceberg Tables](querying-iceberg-data-optimization.md) in this documentation\.
+For more information about the compaction options, see [Optimizing Iceberg tables](querying-iceberg-data-optimization.md) in this documentation\.
 If you would like Athena to support a specific open source table configuration property, send feedback to [athena\-feedback@amazon\.com](mailto:athena-feedback@amazon.com)\.

-***format***
+***Format***

 ****